 Super detailed maps for outdoor explorers, now in digital form

 Find it: osmaps.ordnancesurvey.co.uk | Price: Free; £29.99 for 12-month premium subscription for Landranger and Explorer maps | Available for: iOS; Android

-The free option – which includes basic mapping and sharing, creating and printing routes – is ok but not really detailed enough on the ground.
+The free version of OS Maps – which includes basic mapping and sharing, creating and printing routes – is OK, but not really detailed enough on the ground.
 However, once you pay the annual £30 subscription, the entire range is at your disposal – in all scales – meaning you can plot, share and follow a route, for walking, running and cycling anywhere in Britain and download it to your phone, then track your position once there.